The Sole B94 Upright Bike is rated for light commercial use.

 This does set it apart from other more affordable bikes although some of them do give you more pre-set programs and ability to upload to a Fitness account ( See the Nautilus U616).

-When a checked Amazon it qualified for Prime and free shipping.
+When I checked at Amazon it qualified for free shipping on eligible orders.

 With the Sole B94 Upright Bike for the price you’d expect some more features particularly with more pre-set programs to give more variety but there is still a good selection to help add some variety and challenge for your workouts.
 They can be modified for your fitness level.